| Ada County Sponsor | |

 The Boise Metropolitan area includes Ada, Boise, Canyon, Gem, and Owyhee Counties.
 Businesses in the area number over 18,000 with many corporate headquarters also located within the area.

-to the forefront of the economy here drawing business from three
+has come to the forefront of the economy here drawing business from three states

 Return to top